Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Problem explanation.jpg)

 The aim of this project is to help the user to **name the price** of laptop that he wants to sell.
 Every laptop has several attributes from which its value depends.
-In this project whole process will be shown:
+In this project the whole process will be shown:
 * Collecting the data
 * Filtering data
 * Applying machine learning techniques for regression problem and evaluation

 ###<a name="cd"></a>Collecting the data
 Application is developed for collecting data and contains two "pieces":
-1. First piece's role is to collect data from EBay.
+1. The first piece's role is to collect data from EBay.
 Main graphical form [*CollectingDataForm*] creates new thread [*CollectingDataThread*] that every 12h calls EBay's API two times.
-First time it collects 10000 laptop's IDs, and second time calls API to extract all available data (attributes) for each laptop based on laptop's ID.
+First time it collects 10000 laptop IDs, and second time calls API to extract all available data (attributes) for each laptop based on laptops ID.
-2. Second piece [*Main*] is programmed to do core cleaning of collected data (ex: All brand names to upper case, MB to GB for RAM, MHZ to GHZ for processor speed, ...). [cleaning rules can be found in Laptop class, inside setter methods]
+2. The second piece [*Main*] is programmed to do core cleaning of collected data.
+Core cleaning is based on regular expressions. (ex: All brand names to upper case, MB to GB for RAM, MHZ to GHZ for processor speed, ...). [cleaning rules can be found in Laptop class, inside setter methods]
 Conceptual Class diagram of application can be seen in picture below.
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)
 `Only important attributes and methods of classes are shown.
 Laptop class is domain class and it is used by most of the classes in project.`